serghiou/download-pmc/README.md

 These files contain the extracted abstract, full text, tables, references and meta-data (e.g. date of publication, type of publication, etc.) for each article.
 They are available in either .xml or .txt format.

 To download manually, go to ftp://ftp.ncbi.nlm.nih.gov/pub/pmc/oa_bulk/ and download your collections of interest.
-Then, run the following in your terminal to decompress the files you downloaded into a folder called "data".
+Then, run the following in your terminal for *each* file you downloaded to decompress it into a folder called "data".
+You should only run the `mkdir data` command once.

 ```
 mkdir data